 BMW Championship Betting Tips & Predictions

-The FedEx Cup race reaches its latter stages here, and while 70 players will take to the peg this week, only 30 will advance to the Tour Championship next week.
-It will be interesting to see how the players react to a little break with their feet up as there was no PGA Tour event on last week.
+The FedEx Cup race reaches its latter stages here, and while 70 players will take to the peg this week and only 30 will advance to the Tour Championship next week.
+And there’s just one week left to impress Davis Love III prior to his Ryder Cup wildcard picks, this event has taken on added significance.
+No pressure, then.

 Rory McIlroy returned to winning ways at last week’s Deutsche Bank Championship after a sublime final round of 65, and the Irishman looked somewhere near his best on Monday as his putter finally got hot again.
 Our picks were largely disappointing, and while all three made the cut our best effort was 15th from Russell Knox.

 Onto this week then and the BMW Championship at Crooked Stick, Indiana.
 This course is famous for hosting the PGA Championship in 1991 that the ragged-trouser wearing wild man John Daly took the honours in.

 Crooked Stick last played host to this event in 2012 when McIlroy took the spoils with a winning score of -20, so clearly shooting low is of key importance here.
 The reigning BMW champion is Jason Day, whose opening rounds of 61 and 63 kind of made the weekend a formality.

 Crooked Stick was designed by Pete Dye back in the 1960s, and measures a pretty meaty 7,516 yards for its Par 72.

 Bentgrass in build, Crooked Stick also features a myriad of hazards and is rather heavily tree-lined in places, so clever course management is required to navigate the ball into the cup here.
 But with the beauty comes the beast: four Par 5s offer plenty of scoring opportunities, as the 2012 edition of this event proved.